 It is important to observe that a positive level of rent seeking by bad incumbents may be desirable to voters.
-This is because (in this model) rent-seeking is the only device for screening politicians.
-However, equilibrium rent seeking always exceeds the level desired by voters.
-This makes greater media activism valuable on the margin.14
+This is because (in this model) rent seeking is the only device for screening politicians.
+Equilibrium rent seeking, however, always exceeds the level desired by voters.
+This makes greater media activism valuable on the margin.16